Who Usually Attends Baby Showers?

 You can totally get male baby shower guests excited to play along by structuring games they may be more comfortable playing.
 For example, stroller races can introduce a competitive physical element that everyone can appreciate.
 This game involves partygoers racing around an obstacle course while pushing a stroller.
 How fun!

 But there are many more games that will hold their attention like a diaper-changing relay race, during which guests rush to change a doll’s food-filled diapers.
 Make sure to check around and figure out what will work best for your baby shower.
+Check out our article on our favorite baby shower games for men.

 Do Men Go to Baby Showers – Conclusion